 –the tallest skyscraper?
 Answer: In Pelakh 5, adjacent to the Neveh Ze’ev neighborhood–a residential apartment building reaching 32 floors in height, built by “Ahim Um” Construction Company for habitatioin in 2019.

 –the biggest harp?
-A 6-meter high steel harp created by visual artist Israel Fraiman (b.1967-) is located amid the Mordechai (“Motke”) Artzieli traffic circle in the Bet neighborhood at the intersection of Yaakov Cahan and Leonard Bernstein streets.
+Answer: A 6-meter high steel harp created by visual artist Israel Fraiman (b.1967-) is located amid the Mordechai (“Motke”) Artzieli traffic circle in the Bet neighborhood at the intersection of Yaakov Cahan and Leonard Bernstein streets.
 Artzieli (1924-2004) had been a veteran journalist, also known as “The Voice of the South.”

 If you think you smell a skunk in Be’er-Sheva–What is it?
 Answer: You may have caught a whiff of one of the skunk’s furry black & white ‘first cousins’ that live in the Negev and may come into the city to hunt at night–either the Eurasian badger (Lat.
 Meles meles or Heb.
 Girit metsuyah) or the so-called ‘stink badger’ (Mydaus or Heb.
 Boashan ha-girit).
 They are omnivores that sometimes follow other ‘visitors’ into the city, such as porcupines (Heb. kipodim).
-[I’ve actually been surprised, on 2 different occasions at night, to find porcupines in my own garden.]
+[I’ve actually been surprised, on many occasions at night, to find porcupines in my own garden.]

 –the first performing magician in Be’er-Sheva?
 Answer: Meyer Buyum, also known as “Buyum, the Magician” (1934-1994), who resided and performed in the city from 1958 until his untimely death.
 On rare occasions in the 1970s & 1980s, when his regular magician’s assistant was either ill or very pregnant, I replaced her as his on-stage partner.
 He often did free shows for sick children or wounded soldiers in the hospital.